“Don’t put all your eggs in one basket.”

 There are entire marketing agencies and freelancers that specialize in AdWords.

 Of course, it will cost you.
 But, given the fantastic rate of return that you can get on an AdWords account… it is well worth the cost.

 PROS: You know you are getting the job done correctly.
 They will provide ongoing and maintenance and support on your account.

 CONS: Most of the big AdWords agencies charge $1000s to build out an account for you.
 Freelancers will charge less, but finding a good freelancer can be difficult.

 Never fear.
 All new things can be a bit scary at first.

 I realize there are objections, and I will address these now.

 I frequent many piano teacher groups on Facebook.
 About once a month, I’ll see a thread where someone asks about advertising on Facebook or Google or Instagram.

-Inevitably, there are many people in the comments who say: “Oh yeah, I tried that and it didn’t work.”
+Inevitably, people jump into the comments and say: “Oh yeah, I tried that and it didn’t work.”